eclecticbouquet/pail/README.md

 ## How do I contribute new manifests?

 To make a new manifest contribution to this or any bucket, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md) and [App Manifests](https://github.com/ScoopInstaller/Scoop/wiki/App-Manifests) wiki page.

-## Notes

-Bucket test currently failing due to a bug with the bucket template, documented [here](https://github.com/ScoopInstaller/BucketTemplate/issues/18).
-Regardless, everything seems to be fuctioning.

 ## [License](https://github.com/eclecticbouquet/pail/blob/main/LICENSE)